 - a.
 Provide clear border definitions of controlled space. - b.
 Clearly mark transitional zones that indicate movement from public, to semi-public, to private space. - c.
 Design and locate gathering areas that provide natural surveillance. - d.
 Locate indoor and outdoor activity areas at safe locations where natural surveillance and access control is possible. - e.
 Design spaces to increase natural surveillance. - f.
 Carefully plan a reduced number of entry points. - g.
 Place signage at each entry (pedestrian and vehicle) to advise visitors of access restrictions and where they must go if they are authorized to enter your territory (ex: "PRIVATE PROPERTY Visitors must check in at front desk"). - h.
 Eliminate blind spots around the project site where individuals approaching the site cannot be observed. - i.
 Include vision glazing for occupant safety for common area spaces (trash rooms, stairwells, laundry rooms, storage) that provides a clear view to all areas of those rooms from adjacent circulation areas, landings, or rooms.
-This is a requirement that is not related to fire safety requirements and generally will require glazing areas that exceed the 100 sq. ft. in aperture door vision glazing that is typically specified.
-Where this glazing has fire rating requirements note that rated assemblies are available that provide appropriate view into these spaces. - j.
+This is a requirement that is not related to fire safety requirements and generally will require glazing areas that exceed the 100 sq. ft. in aperture door vision glazing that is typically specified at these locations.
+Minimum vision glazing width shall be 10" at designated locations with greater width required in some circumstances at the discretion of the LACDA.
+Where this glazing has fire rating requirements, note that rated assemblies are available that provide appropriate view into these spaces. - j.
 Include fencing and landscaping to direct the circulation flow of persons to a select observable pathway. - k.
-Make sure that landscape plant material will not block windows and eliminate opportunities for natural surveillance. - I. Plant low vegetation with thorns or other repelling qualities adjacent to first floor windows to prevent outsiders from approaching windows. - m.
+Make sure that landscape plant material will not block windows and eliminate opportunities for natural surveillance. - I. Plant low vegetation with thorns or other repelling qualities adjacent to first floor windows to prevent non-tenants from approaching residential windows.
+Provide a buffer area of at least 2' that prevents people (both tenants and non-tenants) from approaching bedroom windows of units adjacent to courtyards, corridors, and other similar paths. - m.
 Provide good outdoor lighting standards that illuminate pathways evenly and without shadow pockets.
 Ensure that exterior lighting is uniformly designed.
-Exterior brightness ratios shall not exceed 10:1 and shall be clearly indicated on a
+Exterior brightness ratios shall not exceed 10:1 and shall be clearly indicated on a photometric plan (non-egress) that shows all exterior and courtyard areas of the project.
+Design (non-egress) photometric plans of exterior areas (including the site

-- photometric plan (non-egress) that shows all exterior and courtyard areas of the project. - n.
+- perimeter and exterior courtyards) shall be provided showing design light levels with a schedule of fixtures providing those light levels. - n.
 Pre-wire for future surveillance cameras and include, at a minimum, all exterior entries, parking garages, and areas used for public storage.
 The installation of digital closed-circuit television (CCTV) cameras and recording equipment is recommended.
 Facial recognition systems are not allowed.